-The validation study has been performed at the QIAGEN R&D department.
-All of the electropherograms shown were generated on an Applied Biosystems[®] 3500[TM] Genetic Analyzer.
-The standard conditions specified in the Investigator ESSplex SE Plus Handbook were used for the electrophoresis.
+The validation study was performed at the QIAGEN R&D department.
+All of the electropherograms shown were generated on an Applied Biosystems[®] 3500 Genetic Analyzer.
+The standard conditions specified in the Investigator ESSplex Plus Handbook were used for the electrophoresis.
 Unless stated otherwise, a GeneAmp[®] PCR System 9700 with Gold-plated Silver 96-Well Block was used for amplification.
-Data were analyzed using QIAGEN Investigator IDproof Software, v2.0 or Applied Biosystems GeneMapper[®] ID-X software, v1.2.
+Data were analyzed using the QIAGEN Investigator IDproof Software, v2.0 or Applied Biosystems GeneMapper[®] ID-X Software, v1.2.